 The Bin_refinement module utilizes a hybrid approach to take in two or three bin sets that were obtained with different binning approaches and produces a consolidated, improved bin set.
-First, binning_refiner v1.2 is used to hybridize the bin sets in every possible combination.
+First, binning_refiner v1.2 (default settings) is used to hybridize the bin sets in every possible combination.
 If there are three original bin sets A, B, and C, they will be hybridized to produce bin sets AB, BC, AC, and ABC.
-CheckM is then run to evaluate the completion and contamination of the bins in each of the 7 bin sets (3 originals, 4 hybridized).
+CheckM v1.0.7 (default settings) is then run to evaluate the completion and contamination of the bins in each of the 7 bin sets (3 originals, 4 hybridized).
 The bins sets are then iteratively compared to each other, and each pair is consolidated into an improved bin set.
 To do this, the same bin is identified within the two bin sets based on a minimum of 80% overlap in genome length, and the better bin is selected based on the scoring function S=Completion-5*Contamination.
 Only bins that meet the minimum completion (-c) and maximum contamination (-x) criteria are considered.
 After all bin sets are incorporated into a consolidated set, duplicate contigs are removed.
 By default, duplicate kept only in the superior bin (based on scoring function).
-CheckM is then re-run on the final bin set and a final report file is generated with a custom script (.stats files).
+CheckM is then re-run on the final bin set (with default options) and a final report file is generated with a custom script (.stats files).
 Completion and contamination rank plots are also made to compare the quality of the original bins and the Bin_refinement module output.

 MetaWRAP-Reassemble_bins

 The Reassemble_bins module aims to improve a set of bins by extracting reads that belong to each bin and re-assembling them.
-First, entire original metagenomic assembly is indexed and FastQ reads are aligned back to it with bwa v0.7.15.
+First, entire original metagenomic assembly is indexed and FastQ reads are aligned back to it with bwa v0.7.15 (default options).
 Reads pairs mapping back to contigs belonging to the provided bins are stored in separate FastQ files, even if only one read mate aligned.
 Two sets of reads are stored for each bin – reads mapping perfectly (strict), and reads mapping with <3 mismatches (permissive).
-Each set of reads is then reassembled with SPAdes v3.11 with the --carefull setting, and short contigs (<1000bp) are removed.
-CheckM is used to evaluate the completion and contamination of each of the three versions of each bin – the original bin, the “strict” re-assembled bin, and “permissive” reassembled bin.
+Each set of reads is then reassembled with SPAdes v3.11 (--careful setting), and short contigs (<1000bp) are removed.
+CheckM v1.0.7 (default settings) is used to evaluate the completion and contamination of each of the three versions of each bin – the original bin, the “strict” re-assembled bin, and “permissive” reassembled bin.
 The best version is chosen based on a scoring funciton S=Completion-5*Contamination.
 The final bins set it then re-evaluated with CheckM, and summary statistics are generated.
 Additionally, a N50, completion and contamination rank plots is generated to evaluate the improvements in the bin sets following reassembly.

 MetaWRAP-Quant_bins

 The Quant_bins module rapidly estimates the abundance of bins across a number of samples.
-Salmon v0.9.1 is used to index the entire metagenomic assembly and align reads from each sample back to the assembly.
+Salmon v0.9.1 (--libType IU option) is used to index the entire metagenomic assembly and align reads from each sample back to the assembly.
 Coverage tables are generated estimating the abundance of each contig in each sample.
 The average abundance of each bin in each sample is calculated by taking the length-weighted average of the bins’s contig abundances.
 A final bin abundance table is made, and a clustered heatmap is generated with Seaborn v0.8.1 to visualize bin abundance variation across samples.
 The bin abundances are standardized to 100 million reads in each sample library before plotting.

 MetaWRAP-Blobology